-Eleanor is Executive Director at Cheek by Jowl.
-Previously she has been Executive Director of Free Word, General Manager of the Bush Theatre and worked for Y Touring Theatre Company and the Donmar Warehouse.
+Eleanor is Executive Director at Theatre Royal Stratford East.
+Previously she has been Executive Director of Cheek by Jowl and Free Word, General Manager of the Bush Theatre and worked for Y Touring Theatre Company and the Donmar Warehouse.
 In 2010 she undertook a placement at BAC, working on their One-on-One festival.
 As a freelance producer she has produced a double bill of David Mamet plays at the Arcola, worked as a producer for Osip Productions on The Real Thing at the Tabard Theatre, on The Old Vic New Voices Starbucks 24 Hours Plays at the Old Vic and as an associate producer on two 24 Hour Plays Celebrity Galas.
 Eleanor has been on the Board of Kandinsky Theatre Company and of Rose Bruford College.

 Chair of Trustees